 Many employers still prohibit marijuana use by their employees, which could mean losing a job.
 Losing a job also means losing a job reference, which makes future employment even harder to get.

-All minors under the age of 18 are prohibited from working in any occupation in a registered marijuana dispensary, any establishment that cultivates, produces, or sells marijuana or products that contain marijuana, and any recreational marijuana social clubs.
+All minors under the age of 18 are prohibited from working in any occupation in a registered marijuana dispensary, any establishment that cultivates, produces, or sells marijuana or products that contain marijuana, and any non-medical marijuana social clubs.

 Banned from Sports/Activities